breez/breez-sdk-docs/src/index.md

 ## Build with the Breez SDK - Spark

-To add instant, non-custodial bitcoin and stablecoins to your app or service, build with the Breez SDK - Spark.
+To add instant, non-custodial bitcoin and stablecoins to your app or service, build with the **Breez SDK - Spark**.

-You can read the documentation [here](https://sdk-doc-spark.breez.technology/)**.
+You can read the documentation [here](https://sdk-doc-spark.breez.technology/).

 ## Questions